 (rhymes with "Sven is a guy" and "menace kid eye"

 This bird family is one of the easiest to identify because penguins are such distinct and memorable birds.
 Their popularity in movies and literature makes penguins familiar even to non-birders, and many birders will note a penguin as their individual spark bird.

 While there is a good deal of variation in different penguins' sizes and overall appearance, all birds in this scientific family share characteristics such as:

-- Relatively long lifespans that may extend 15-20 years in the wild and longer in captivity
+- Relatively long lifespans that may extend 15 to 20 years in the wild and longer in captivity.

 Genetic analysis has shown that a number of birds are closely related to penguins, but their closest living relatives are a surprise.
 At first glance, it would seem that puffins, murres, and auks would be close penguin relatives, and these birds do share many physical characteristics, including plumage coloration, upright posture, and general diet.
 They are not, however, closely related in genetic terms.

 While previous studies show that petrels, albatrosses, frigatebirds, loons, and grebes are all marginally related to penguins, the closest genetic relative to these birds is actually storks, family Ciconiidae.
 Further studies of DNA and other genetic material from both living penguins as well as fossil remnants will be necessary to confirm and further explore the relationships between penguins and other bird families.

 Penguins are popular target birds for many birders, and travel to add penguins to a life goals list is always a popular type of avitourism.
 There are dedicated tours and cruises to see penguins, and birders can visit these birds' native ranges in South America, Africa, Australia, New Zealand, and the Galapagos Islands.